Aishwaryamanikoth/Aishwaryamanikoth/README.md

 - 👋 Hi, I’m @Aishwaryamanikoth
 - 👀 I’m interested in programming and web development
-- 🌱 I’m currently a B-tech student in computer science
+- 🌱 I’m a tech enthusiast
 - 📫 How to reach me -https://www.linkedin.com/in/aishwarya-manikoth

 <!---